 MEDIA: News Stories of Vietnam, War on the Homefront

-POLITICS: How War Is Initiated, Motivations for US Involvement, Coalitions in Wartime, Withdrawal From Vietnam, Legacy of War in VietnamExplore the Echoes from The Wall Curriculum Sets
+POLITICS: How War Is Initiated, Motivations for US Involvement, Coalitions in Wartime, Withdrawal From Vietnam, Legacy of War in VietnamExplore The War and The Wall Curriculum Sets

 A major goal of the Hometown Heroes Service Learning Project is to collect photos and stories of those veterans whose names are on The Wall and those who returned home from the Vietnam War.
 Students will have an opportunity to learn about local veterans who served and sacrificed during the Vietnam War, as well as other military conflicts in our nation’s history.
 They will hear personal stories from veterans and their loved ones; and they will have an opportunity to plan a commemoration to honor their Hometown Heroes.
 Through this project, history will be given a human face.